 Accrued expenses and other payables mainly represent accrual for service and professional fees, general and administrative expenses and provisions.
-These are payable within 30 days term.
+These are usually payable within 30 days term upon receipt of billing.
 The Company regularly provides for its usual potential liabilities.
 Provisions represents estimated probable losses.
 The information usually required by PAS 37, Provisions, Contingent Liabilities and Contingent Assets, is not disclosed on the grounds that it can be expected to prejudice the Company's position.

 Unearned income pertains to the advance payment from Melco, which will be applied as payment of PLAI's future gaming revenue share.
+The unearned income was realized in 2018.